ianrobrien/ianrobrien.github.io/README.md

 <!-- markdownlint-disable MD013 MD036 MD041 MD045 -->
 ### Hi there 👋

-I'm a software engineer based in Oslo, Norway.
+I'm a software engineer based in Norway.
 I've been interested in computers, electronics and coding since I was a child, and received my formal education in Computer Engineering from the Thomas J. Watson College of Engineering and Applied Science in Binghamton, NY.